7eventy7/Team-Fortress-Discord-Directory/README.md

 > *Configs, huds, and custom changes*

 ### **mastercomfig:** https://discord.gg/comfig
-Hub for a high performance config framework optimized for smoother gameplay, framerate boosts, network tuning, and customization.
+Hub for a high performance config framework optimized for smoother gameplay, and customization.

 --

 ### **criticalflaw: the server:** https://discord.gg/hTdtK9vBhE
-Community dedicated to discussing and providing help with flawhud, rayshud and the TF2 HUD Editor made by criticalflaw.
+Community dedicated to discussing and providing help with flawhud, rayshud and the TF2 HUD Editor.

 ---